BioSB-courses/BioSB-SummerSchool-2026/README.md

   * [Transformers](https://www.youtube.com/watch?v=wjZofJX0v4M&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=6): chapters 5-6

 ### Generative models - Tuesday 25 August
-For Tuesday's hands-on session some background on graph neural networks is useful.
-These will only briefly be explained in the morning lecture.
+For Tuesday's session some background on graph neural networks is useful.
 Therefore, please have a look at the following resources/papers before this session:
    * [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/): definitely have a  close look at this one.
    * [De novo design of protein structure and function with RFdiffusion](https://www.nature.com/articles/s41586-023-06415-8): try to grasp the main idea summarized in Figure 1.
 So, no need to read the entire paper!
    * [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907): complicated technical paper, try to grasp the main gist of it.
 If that's too complicated don't spend more time on it.